 In addition to the soy sauce and pineapple juice, I add Worcestershire sauce, brown sugar, lime juice, garlic, and cumin.
 Then salt and pepper, of course, and crushed red pepper if you want a little heat.

 It would not be fajitas if you did not saute onions and red and green bell peppers to go with the fajita meat.
 For a truly authentic Tex-Mex recipe, I recommend grilling over mesquite wood.
 However, since I assume most of us will not have access to that, we will have to settle for a gas grill in most cases.

 While these Tex-Mex Beef Fajitas sound complicated and exotic, they are really easy to make.
 You just have to plan ahead a little to have a couple of hours to marinate before grilling.
 Then it is easy!
 Just grill the fajita meat, onions, and red and green peppers, and wrap in a flour tortilla.
-Of course, don’t forget to serve them with tortilla chips, salsa, guacamole, and margaritas for a true Tex-Mex restaurant-style experience.
+Of course, don’t forget to serve them with tortilla chips, salsa, guacamole, Mexican Rice, and margaritas for a true Tex-Mex restaurant-style experience.